Privacy Notices - Officers’ gifts and hospitality register Privacy Notice

 What if you do not provide personal data?

 Access to the questionnaire is via an email address.
-If that is not provided, the data cannot be be submitted.
+If that is not provided, the data cannot be submitted.
 However, the survey does not ask for name or address.

 How will we ensure compliance?